BeibinLi/SPM/data_gen/prompt_templates/auto_explore/explore_prompt_simple.md

 3. Change directory by `cd`.
 4. Output or append to a file by `echo`.
 Keep the output content minimal necessary.
 5. Execute a python code by `python`.
+6. Install python package by `pip`.
-6. Halt interaction by `exit`.
+7. Halt interaction by `exit`.
 You should exit if you finish the task.
 You can only send `exit` in a standalone response.

 You must use this format for me to identify the command:
 ```bash